wafemi999/alien_assault_game/README.md

 # My First Python Project

-## Specification:
+## Specification

-Runs on any  python 3 version
+Runs on any **Python 3** version.

-just launch or run the alien_assault file
+To start the game, simply run the `alien_assault` file.

- Alien assault, a simple shooting game where the player controls a ship that appears at the bottom center of the screen.
-The player  moves the ship using right and left arrow keys and shoot bullets using the spacebar.
-The player shoots and destroys the aliens.
+**Alien Assault** is a simple shooting game where the player controls a ship that appears at the bottom center of the screen.
+The player moves the ship using the **left and right arrow keys** and shoots bullets using the **spacebar**.

+The objective is to shoot and destroy the incoming aliens.

-If the player shoots all the aliens, a new group of aliens appears that moves faster than the previous group also if any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
-If the player loses three ships, the game ends.
+If the player destroys all the aliens, a new group appears that moves faster than the previous one.

+If any alien hits the player’s ship or reaches the bottom of the screen, the player loses one ship.
+The player starts with **three ships**, and if all three are lost, the **game ends**.